 What is NFPA 1500?
 Understanding Fire Protection Health and Safety

-Since the first volunteer Bucket Brigade established by Benjamin Franklin in 1736, firefighting tactics have evolved.
-Knowledge gained, increased safety measures, new technologies and new hazards born out of modern construction materials are all causes for the historic changes of the firefighting industry.
 Traditional firefighting tactics involved daredevil driving practices, brazen entry into fully engulfed structures, and a priority of mission accomplishment over that of firefighter safety.
-In hindsight, we can see that these approaches display a misunderstanding of risk management and more times than not result in firefighter casualties that could have been prevented given the appropriate direction.
+In hindsight, we can see that these approaches display a misunderstanding of risk management and, more times than not, result in firefighter casualties that could have been prevented given the appropriate direction.

-At the publication’s core it provides firefighting personnel with a standard set of guidelines to establish, implement, and manage a comprehensive safety and health program.
-The NFPA 1500 is divided into ten individual chapters and 328 individual sections.
-The short list of basic requirements that the publication mandates firefighting organizations establish are:
+At the publication’s core, it provides firefighting personnel with a standard set of guidelines to establish, implement, and manage a comprehensive safety and health program.
+The shortlist of basic requirements that the publication mandates firefighting organizations establish are:

-- implementation of an occupation safety and health policy,
+- implementation of occupation safety and health policy,

 - appointment of a fire department safety officer,